5 Africa Travel Essentials

 Look out for our first aid blog coming up soon…

-While it’s true that you’re travelling to Africa to go on an ultimate venture in nature, there may well be periods of downtime on the minibus when travelling from camp to camp or in camp in-between activities, and these are period you may wish to relax and delve into a good book.
+While it’s true that you’re travelling to Africa to go on an ultimate venture in nature, there may well be periods of downtime with your group on the minibus or in camp, or when travelling from camp to camp or in camp in-between activities, and these are period you may wish to write notes, relax, or delve into a good book.
 Internet coverage will not always be readily available so it’s not possible to go on YouTube or scroll through your Instagram feed.

 A tablet is also an excellent piece of kit to have for research during your African venture.
 There are many Apps to download at home and use abroad on African fauna and flora as well as the varying cultures, translation Apps and the history of the region you are travelling to, which can only serve to enhance your overall experience!